arrow-py/arrow/docs/index.rst

 Replace & shift
 ===============

-Get a new :class:`Arrow <arrow.Arrow>` object, with altered attributes, just as you would with a datetime:
+Get a new :class:`Arrow <arrow.arrow.Arrow>` object, with altered attributes, just as you would with a datetime:

 .. code-block:: python